maiyun/kebab/README.md

 ## Installation

-Run `npm i kebab` to install the latest version.
+Run `npm i @maiyunnet/kebab` to install the latest version.
 After installation, run `npx kebab init` to initialize, then run `npx kebab` to start the project.

 ## Library